Yu Darvish: 2025 season

 Darvish missed the start of the 2025 season due to elbow inflammation.
 He was transferred to the 60-day injured list on June 16.
 Darvish was activated and made his season debut on July 7 against the Arizona Diamondbacks, pitching 3 2/3 innings in a 6–3 loss.
 On July 30, 2025, with a 5–0 win over the New York Mets where Darvish pitched 7 innings, he earned his 204th career victory between Nippon Professional Baseball and MLB, surpassing Hiroki Kuroda and breaking the record for the largest number all-time among Japanese-born players.
 On August 22, 2025, Darvish pitched six innings in a 2–1 win over their rivals, the Los Angeles Dodgers, where he retired 10 of the last 11 batters and struck out batters in five of his six innings to bring the Padres into a tie with the Dodgers atop the National League West for the season.
 He made 15 starts throughout the regular season, posting a 5–5 record along with a 5.38 ERA and 68 strikeouts in 72 innings pitched.
 Darvish started the final game of the Wild Card Series during the playoffs against the Chicago Cubs at Wrigley Field, which the Cubs won.
 It was his 14th career playoff start and his fifth for the Padres, more than any pitcher in San Diego Padres history.

 2026 season

 On November 4, 2025, Darvish announced that he underwent internal brace surgery on his right elbow, therefore sidelining him for the 2026 season.
+He was placed on the restricted list on March 25, 2026.